geh1221/geh1221.github.io/README.md

 **Spaghetti Lane**, Barrington, RI
 _Seasonal Server/Front of House Supervisor _
 May 2020 – Aug 2024
-Initially hired as a server, advanced to supervisor managing weekly payroll reporting, training and scheduling for a team of fifteen employees
+Initially hired as a server, advanced to supervisor managing weekly payroll reporting, training and scheduling for a team of fifteen employees. </br>

 **Limber Health	**, Washington, DC
 _Business Development and Sales Intern_